-The decision to start IVF is huge but have you considered the IVF risks?
+The decision to start IVF is huge but have you considered the IVF side effects and risks?
 You have probably taken the time to choose the right clinic, find out what is involved in the process and get yourself some emotional support.
-Now is the time to fully understand what you are about to do and get informed on the risks and side effects associated with IVF.
+Now is the time to fully understand what you are about to do and get informed on the risks and the associated IVF side effects.

 1. Drug reaction

 A mild reaction to fertility drugs may involve hot flushes, feeling down or irritable, headaches and restlessness.
 Symptoms usually disappear after a short time but if they do not, you should see a doctor as soon as possible.

 OHSS is an IVF side effect and can be a dangerous over-reaction to fertility drugs used to stimulate egg production.
 It can cause symptoms such as a swollen stomach, stomach pains, nausea and vomiting.

 If you start to experience any of these symptoms you must contact your doctor immediately.
 If you are worried and this is outside the clinic opening hours, use the emergency number you have been given.
 It is always better to call than worry.

 Although the risk of a miscarriage after IVF is no higher than after a natural conception, there is still a risk.